Semi-Classical Spin Hydrodynamics in Flat and Curved Spacetime: Covariance, Linear Waves, and Bjorken Background: Linearized spin hydrodynamics

 In other words, we have demonstrated that if spin does not back-react to the fluid dynamics, the linear characteristic equation determining the spin dispersion relations decouples from the fluid modes.
 A concrete example illustrating this general result is presented in Sec.\ \ref{sec:example}.

-This result shows that, at the first-order in $\hbar$, the spin sector's linear wave analysis can be performed assuming the fluid sector remains in equilibrium, without loss of generality.
-However, the resulting dispersion relations are inherently first-order in $\hbar$ and, making the linear stability criterion an approximate one due to the first-order truncation in the semi-classical spin hydrodynamics.
+This result shows that, at the first order in $\hbar$, the spin sector's linear wave analysis can be performed assuming the fluid sector remains in equilibrium, without loss of generality.
+However, the resulting dispersion relations are inherently first order in $\hbar$ and, making the linear stability criterion an approximate one due to the first-order truncation in the semi-classical spin hydrodynamics.
 In the next section, we demonstrate that this approximate nature also applies to the Gibbs stability criterion.

-\section{Gibbs Stability in Semi-Classical Hydrodynamics}
+\section{Gibbs stability in semi-classical hydrodynamics}

 In this section, we review the Gibbs stability criterion \cite{Hiscock:1983zz,Gavassino:2021cli} and demonstrate its limitations in semi-classical hydrodynamics.
 These limitations are analogous to those encountered in the previous section and arise from truncations of the equations at first order in $\hbar$.